-This is not an easy one to answer.
-It pre-supposes you can trust your agent to put your interests about the insurance carrier’s interests.
+The right insurance coverage is not an easy question to answer.
+It pre-supposes you can trust your agent to put your interests above the insurance carrier’s interests.
 We know agents are supposed to do this, however they do not always do it.

 We have seen insurance policies with $250,000/$500,000 in bodily injury liability coverage, yet the UM/UIM coverage is signed down to $50,000/$100,000, unstacked, and the insured elected limited tort.

 Here is our advice:

 1. Try to find a family trusted agent or representative

 Use an agent or representative someone in your family has used for many years and has nothing but good things to say about.
 Don’t pick an agent based on advertising or convenience of his or her office location (you won’t be going there all that often.)

 2. Consider hiring an insurance broker or representative